5minds/loggerhythm/README.md

 logger.info('have some info', {v1: 1, v2: 2, test: ['some', 'test', 'array']});
 logger.verbose('some', 'more detailed', 'info');

+// this loggers namespace will be 'readme-namespace:child-logger-lamespace' const logger2 = logger.createChildLogger('child-logger-lamespace');

 // do stuff

 // unsubscribe